 In the future, you may need to install expansion cards.
-The motherboard has six PCI slots, one Accelerated Graphics Port (AGP) slot, and a Communications and Networking Riser (CNR) slot.
-The following subsections describe the slots and the expansion cards that they support.
+The motherboard has six PCI slots and one Accelerated Graphics Port (AGP) slot.
+The following sub-sections describe the slots and the expansion cards that they support.

 Make sure to unplug the power cord before adding or removing expansion cards.
 Failure to do so may cause you physical injury and damage motherboard components.